add_option

 • (string) deprecated Optional.
 Description.
 Not used anymore.

-• (string|bool) autoload Optional.
+• (bool|null) autoload Optional.
 Whether to load the option when WordPress starts up.
-Accepts 'yes'|true to enable or 'no'|false to disable.
+Accepts a boolean, or `null` to leave the decision up to default heuristics in WordPress.
+For backward compatibility 'yes' and 'no' are also accepted, though using these values is deprecated.
 Autoloading too many options can lead to performance problems, especially if the options are not frequently used.
-For options which are accessed across several places in the frontend, it is recommended to autoload them, by using 'yes'|true.
-For options which are accessed only on few specific URLs, it is recommended to not autoload them, by using 'no'|false.
-Default 'yes'.
+For options which are accessed across several places in the frontend, it is recommended to autoload them, by using true.
+For options which are accessed only on few specific URLs, it is recommended to not autoload them, by using false.
+Default is null, which means WordPress will determine the autoload value.

 Returns: